List of Sri Lanka national cricket captains: Rebel tours to South Africa

-The Arosa Sri Lanka team was captained by Bandula Warnapura.
-They were soundly beaten in the two rebel Tests and four rebel ODIs that they played against the full South African cricket team.

 Women's cricket

 Test match captains

 This is a list of cricketers who have captained the Sri Lankan women's cricket team for at least one women's Test match.
 Sri Lanka have played only one women's Test.

 Women's One-Day International captains

 This is a list of cricketers who have captained the Sri Lankan women's cricket team for at least one women's one-day international.
 The table of results is complete to the women's ODI against South Africa in the World Cup in 2004/5.
 Sri Lanka have never reached the semi-final stage in women's World Cups.